 - Transfer the dough to a flat surface and start kneading it.
 The dough is quite sticky initially, so you might need to add a small amount of flour to prevent it from sticking to the work surface and your hands.

-Making naan dough with yeast
+Making naan dough with yeast (if you prefer)

 - Measure the amount of water required accurately.